 It also included in 2008 an in-show plug for açaí berry juice, which is endorsed by several stars of the show, including Steve Burton, whose character drinks the juice when ill and immediately feels better.
 Behind-the-scenes rumors suggest this was written into the story without ABC's permission and caused the show to lose Tropicana as a sponsor.
 It also became a latter annoyance for ABC as this "endorsement" was used on obnoxious Web ads (i.e., the "one weird old trick" ad showing a badly drawn woman with a massive muffin top) faking news sites claiming that ABC News, Oprah and other news organizations endorsed açaí products, when in truth they were mentioned either in passing, in segments telling you not to buy the product, or not at all.

-A May 2013 storyline on General Hospital has product placement for ABC's own daytime programming (specifically, a plot involving a character appearing on The Chew (A food-oriented talk show which comes on right before GH).
+A May 2013 storyline on General Hospital has product placement for ABC's own daytime programming; well, specifically, a crossover plot involving a character appearing on The Chew (A food-oriented talk show which comes on right before GH).
 A few years later, they decided that cross-promoting college football bowl games on ESPN on General Hospital was a good idea too.